-- 16.6 For formal review of a CCCU Examination Board's decision, only requests with the following grounds will be considered: - (i) there has been a procedural irregularity affecting the Board's decision; - (ii) there exist circumstances that impact the Board's decision that the student was unable to bring to the attention of the Board prior to its deliberations for valid reasons. - 16.7 A student may submit a formal request in writing to the Vice Principal (Academic) within 22 working days of the publication of the CCCU Examination Board's decision.
-The application must: - (i) state the grounds on which the request for review is made; - (ii) include a description of the relevant facts; and - (iii) provide supporting evidence. - 16.8 The Vice Principal (Academic) will determine whether or not a prima facie case for review has been established.
-If, in the view of the Vice Principal (Academic), there is no prima facie case, then the request will be dismissed and the decision conveyed to the student no later than 10 working days following receipt of the request.
-The decision of the Vice Principal (Academic) to dismiss request for review is final. - 16.9 If, in the view of the Vice Principal (Academic), there is a prima facie case, he/she will refer the matter to the UOWCHK/CCCU Academic Review Committee for consideration.
+- 16.6 For formal review of an Examination Board's decision, only requests with the following grounds will be considered: - (i) there has been a procedural irregularity affecting the Board's decision; - (ii) there exist circumstances that impact the Board's decision that the student was unable to bring to the attention of the Board prior to its deliberations for valid reasons. - 16.7 A student may submit a formal request in writing to the Vice President (Academic) within 22 working days of the publication of the Examination Board's decision.
+The application must: - (i) state the grounds on which the request for review is made; - (ii) include a description of the relevant facts; and - (iii) provide supporting evidence. - 16.8 Upon receipt of the formal request for review, the Associate Dean of Faculty will determine whether or not a prima facie case for review has been established.
+If, in the view of the Associate Dean of Faculty, there is no prima facie case, then the request will be dismissed and the decision conveyed to the student no later than 32 working days following the announcement of grades by the College.
+The decision of the Associate Dean of the Faculty to dismiss the request is final. - 16.9 If, in the view of the Associate Dean of Faculty, there is a prima facie case, then he/she will refer the matter to the Faculty Grade Review Committee for consideration.
 The Committee may interview the student and staff members concerned.
-If the student does not show up for the interview, the Committee will consider the student's request for formal review of CCCU Examination Board's decision on the basis of the information and documents provided by the student and other information available to the Committee.
-The Committee will record its proceedings and resolutions. - 16.10 If the UOWCHK/CCCU Academic Review Committee determines that the case is substantiated, the decision will be conveyed to the CCCU Examination Board.
-The
+If the student does not show up for the interview, the Committee will consider the student's request for formal review of course grade on the basis of the information and documents provided by the student and other information available to the Committee.
+The Committee will record its proceedings and resolutions. - 16.10 If the Academic Review Committee determines that the case is substantiated, the decision will be conveyed to the Assessment Panel to decide on the action to be taken.
+The Assessment Panel will report back to the Faculty Grade Review Committee any decisions taken on cases referred via this procedure.